• Home

 EVENT DESCRIPTIONS - DEBATE

-LD debate will use the 2022 NSDA September/October resolution:
+LD debate (all division) will use the 2025 NSDA September/October Resolution:

 Please note that due to community consensus, we will offer 1 resolution for Open and Novice